 Welcome to our new interview series: Interviews with the Experts.

-In this series we ask some of the leading experts in the field of AMR and One Health for their take on progress, leadership and challenges.
+In this series we ask some of the leading experts in the field of antimicrobial resistance (AMR) and One Health for their take on progress, leadership and challenges.

-Hi Zoltan, what have you been doing on AMR in the last few years?
+Hi Vicky, what have you been doing on AMR in the last few years?

 Do you think the public’s perception of the AMR risk has changed because of the pandemic?